Can I Get a $1 Million Conventional Loan?

 What About $2 Million Conventional Loans?

-In nearly all the high-cost areas mentioned above (except Napa County, CA), you can get a $2 million mortgage on a four-unit property.
-Lending guidelines allow for a maximum loan amount of $2,095,200.
-Putting down the minimum required 25% in these markets would let you purchase a fourplex valued at nearly $2.8 million with a conventional loan.
+Assuming you qualify, you can get a $2 million mortgage on a four-unit property in 108 areas around the U.S. Lending guidelines allow for a maximum loan amount of $2,326,875 for four units.
+Putting down the minimum required 25% in these markets would let you purchase a fourplex valued at about $3.1 million with a conventional loan.

 How To Get a $1 Million Conventional Loan